Simple Mechanisms for Representing, Indexing and Manipulating Concepts: Extracting structure across concepts

-\begin{corollary} [Similar Manifolds] Consider random hyperplanes and spheres in $d$ dimensions where all coefficient's of hyperplanes are chosen as normal random variables and for spheres the coordinates and radius chosen as unit normal random variables.
-By looking at the similarity $T(U_1).T(U_2)$ we get
+Consider random hyperplanes and spheres in $d$ dimensions where all coefficient's of hyperplanes are chosen as normal random variables and for spheres the coordinates and radius chosen as unit normal random variables.
+By looking at the similarity $\langle T(U_1), T(U_2) \rangle$ we get

 1. The expected similarity between two random lines is $1/d$

 2. Between two parallel lines is $1 - O(1/d)$

 3. Between two random spheres is $1/5$